 Kazama gave the wolf a look of longsuffering.
 “He’s lying on his back with his scent glands beneath him.
 How am I going to do surgery on them before he comes out of cryo sleep?
 In order to turn him over where I could raise his tail, the neuro-netting and all of his IVs would first need to be removed.
 I can’t do that without decanting him.”

-“When you remove his elimination flange, could you just plug him up with a cork or something so he doesn’t spray from sheer instinct when he gets the shock of finding out what’s happened to him?”
+“When you remove his metal diaper, could you just plug him up with a cork or something so he doesn’t spray from sheer instinct when he gets the shock of finding out what’s happened to him?”

 The otter looked incredulous and glanced back and forth between Kate and Robeson.
 “A cork, he says!
 Andresen, your sense of humor astounds me.”

 “I wasn’t trying to be funny,” the wolf responded tartly.
 “I was thinking of the problem from an engineering standpoint.”

 “That wouldn’t work anyway,” Robeson said.
 “He would already be awake by the time the flange is removed, so that would be too late —”

 “I have a suggestion,” Arion interjected, but Kate spoke at the same time.